jon-jacky/Piety/test/wrap/paragraphs.md

 more more more more more more more more more more even more more more more more more more more moer more more yet more.

-In the source text, the preceding paragraph has lines that end with ... about
+In the source text, the preceding paragraph has lines that end with the words:
+... about
 ... still more
 ... even more
 ... yet more

-In the source text, every line in the preceding paragraph ends with two spaces in order to force line breaks.
+In the source text, every line in the preceding paragraph ends with two spaces. in order to force line breaks.

-But the edsel cursor, when sent to the end of the line, does not show the two spaces. and !ed.buf.lines[10:15] shows each has no trailing blanks - edsel code must trim them off!
+This is a little-known (to me) feature provided by github markdown.

-This paragraph was typed with lines exceeding 80 characters, then used the edsel [J command to wrap the text to the old default width, 80 characters.
-More more more more more more more more more more more more more more more more more more more more more more more more more more more more still more more more more more more more more more more more more more more more more more more more even more
+This paragraph was typed with lines exceeding 80 characters, 1 then used the edsel [J command with a parameter to wrap the text 2 to 65 characters, then marked the end of each line with digits 3 1..7 More more more more more more more more more more more more 4
+more more more more more more more more more more more more more 5 more more more still more more more more more more more more 6 more more more more more more more more more more more even more 7

 This paragraph was typed with lines exceeding 80 characters, and was left with the extra long lines.
 More more more more more more more more more more more more more more more more more more more still more